-Insight Action Use narrative techniques.
-NAPLAN values creativity so using narrative techniques in persuasive writing is encouraged and rewarded.
+Insight Action NAPLAN so using techniqu ative techniques. values creativity narrative es in persuasive s encouraged and d.
 Advertisements offer great examples of using emotion, humour, dialogue and show, don't tell to persuade an audience.
 Show some to the class, identify the techniques and discuss their impact.
 Students practise using at least one narrative technique in their introductions for a persuasive topic.
 Repeat using other techniques.
-Avoid the boring formula.
-Formulaic writing will not earn strong marks.
+Formulai e boring formula. ic writing will not ong marks.
 Have students avoid writing to the formula, e.g. I think ice cream is better than chocolate because of a, b and c.
 Teach students to infer their argument rather than state it outright, e.g. Cold, sweet and creamy can you guess my favourite treat?
-Use persuasive devices.
-They can do some heavy lifting when it comes to convincing the reader.
+They can lifting w uasive devices. do some heavy hen it comes to ng the reader.
 Focus on just a few persuasive devices so students can master them.
 Create a checklist and practise starting or ending a paragraph with a powerful persuasive combo, e.g. a rhetorica question, direct address, emotive language and rule of three can often be combined: Surely, you'd prefer the convenience of a delicious chocolate bar to a sticky, drippy, icy mess?